 - Tie hair down with a satin scarf to allow hair to dry and set over night

-Note: Satin strips should be wrapped snuggly but not tight
+Note: Wrap satin strips snug but not tight

-Utilizing heat free mthods to stretch natural hair, epecially fine natural hair, is the most gentle way and should be done as much as possible to reduce the risk of tangling which can lead to breakage.
+When you utilize heat free methods to stretch your natural hair (especially fine hair), you are using the most gentle method possible to reduce the risk of tangling which can lead to breakage.

 Have you tried any of these hair stretching methods?